Nuclear power in Australia

+Historic and present nuclear reactors in Australia

+In total, three nuclear reactors have been built and operated in Australia over the course of history.
+All have been located at ANSTO (formerly AAEC) headquarter site at Lucas Heights, New South Wales, and all have been research reactors that were not used for power (electric or thermal) generation.
+The first Australian nuclear reactor was the HIFAR reactor, which was operational 1958–2007, and the second Australian nuclear reactor was the MOATA reactor, which was operational 1961-1995 and became the first Australian reactor to be fully decommissioned in 2009, and the third Australian nuclear reactor is the OPAL reactor, which has been operational 2006–present.
+No other working (achieved criticality) nuclear reactors have existed in Australia, as of 2025.

 Unsuccessful nuclear power station concepts and proposals

 1952 Upper Spencer Gulf, South Australia

-In 1952, South Australian Premier Thomas Playford expressed with confidence that the first location for a nuclear power station in Australia would be on the shores of Spencer Gulf.
+In 1952, South Australian Premier Tom Playford expressed with confidence that the first location for a nuclear power station in Australia would be on the shores of Spencer Gulf.
 In July of that year, it was announced more specifically that Backy Bay (later renamed Fitzgerald Bay), located between Whyalla and Port Augusta would be the site.
 The station was never constructed, though the region reemerged again in 2007 as a prospect for a nuclear power station during the Federal leadership of Prime Minister John Howard.

 1969 Jervis Bay, New South Wales

 In 1969, a 500 MW nuclear power station was proposed for the Jervis Bay Territory, 200 km south of Sydney.
 A local opposition campaign began, and the South Coast Trades and Labour Council (covering workers in the region) announced that it would refuse to build the reactor.
 Some environmental studies and site works were completed, and two rounds of tenders were called and evaluated, but in 1971 the Australian government decided not to proceed with the project, citing economic reasons.